Spirituality Science – The Celebration of Life. A tribute to Dr Albert Schweitzer

 On January 14, 2018 I pay my humble tribute to Dr. Albert Schweitzer who promoted the ideal of treating life with respect.
-To describe Man as Spiritual Being I give attention to both Biology and Medical Science to arrive at correct understanding of Real or True Man.
-The term ‘Spirit’ has to be defined as vital principle found in all living things and hence Science has to account for Spirit using Science called Anatomy that describes structures and Physiology that describes functions performed by anatomical structures such as cells, tissues, organs, and organ systems.
+To describe a man as a Spiritual Being I give attention to both Biology and Medical Science to arrive at a correct understanding of Real or True Man.
+The term ‘Spirit’ has to be defined as the vital principle found in all living things and hence Science has to account for Spirit using Science called Human Anatomy that describes the structures and Human Physiology that describes the functions performed by anatomical structures such as cells, tissues, organs, and organ systems.

 The son and grandson of ministers, Schweitzer studied theology and philosophy at the universities of Strasbourg, Paris and Berlin.
 After working as a pastor, he entered medical school in 1905 with the dream of becoming a missionary in Africa.
 Schweitzer was also an acclaimed concert organist who played professional engagements to earn money for his education.
 By the time he received his M.D. in 1913, the overachieving Schweitzer had published several books, including the influential The Quest for the Historical Jesus and a book on the composer Johann Sebastian Bach.